 A stand-alone potty has a number of benefits for your child, says Teri Crane, author of Potty Train Your Child in Just One Day (Touchstone; 2006).
-You can put it nearby another toilet in case an older child wants to demonstrate "going" at the same time as your younger one "tries."
+You can put it nearby another toilet in case an older child wants to demonstrate “going” at the same time that your younger one “tries.”
 In addition, the stand-alone fits little children comfortably and is easier to mount than the big toilet.

-REMIND, REPEAT, REMIND, REPEAT
+POTTY TRAINING: REMIND, REPEAT, REMIND, REPEAT

 Children are busy and quick.
 Sometimes, even if they “know” they are supposed to stop to use the potty, they will just go on playing even if it means wetting their pants.